 Why should I care?

 If you live in London and love film, the BFI Southbank is a brilliant place to hang out, learn and get nerdy.
-Four cinemas show old films, new films, short films and foreign films – and there’s also the BFI’s IMAX, showing new releases on the biggest screen in the UK.
-It’s a mecca for filmmakers too – Jane Fonda was in SE1 recently, martini in hand, regaling the lucky audience with anecdotes about making 9 to 5.
-Plus, this year the slightly shabby riverside-facing entrance is being rebuilt, giving the BFI a swanky new approach.
+Four cinemas show old films, new films, short films and foreign films–and there’s also the BFI’s IMAX, showing new releases on the biggest screen in the UK.
+It’s a mecca for filmmakers too, regularly attracting top names to its SE1 auditoriums.
+Plus, the slightly shabby entrance has been rebuilt, giving the BFI a swanky new riverside approach.

 How do I get involved?